|

 Anyway,

-on Saturday, hung around the studio all day Sunday (I didn't have
+shift on Saturday, hung around the studio all day Sunday (I

-Redding died, and I think also when Bobby Kennedy died
+Otis Redding died, and I think also when Bobby Kennedy

 UBC